A vehicle collision occurred when defendant made an illegal left turn, causing plaintiff to suffer a mild concussion and related symptoms.

 Get My Free California EstimateQuick & easy · Takes 2 minutes · 100% free

-How California Law Affects Your Motor Vehicle Accident Case
+How California Law Affects Your Car Accident Case

 California gives you 2 years from the date of the incident to file a lawsuit, which is in line with the national average of 2.8 years.
 This is a standard timeframe, but acting sooner preserves evidence and strengthens your position.
 California applies a discovery rule, meaning the clock may start when you discover (or should have discovered) the injury rather than when the incident occurred.